April 27 Update:

 March 9-11 – Gulf missile and drone attacks

 Iranian missile and drone attacks continued across the Gulf between March 9 and 11.
 Saudi Arabia, Kuwait and Qatar reported intercepting several missiles and drones, while the UAE activated air defences during alerts that briefly caused arrival holding at OMDB/Dubai.
 Authorities also reported drones falling near Dubai on March 11, injuring several people, though airport operations continued.
-No airport strikes or new airspace closures have been reported so far.
+No airport strikes or new airspace closures were reported at that stage.

 March 7 – OMDB/Dubai drone incident